notsky23/MysticalOctosphere/README.md

 # MysticalOctosphere
-# Introduction to Programming/n
+# Introduction to Programming
-from Rice University coursera Fundamentals of Computing converted from codeskulptor to Python 3
+# from Rice University coursera Fundamentals of Computing
+# converted from codeskulptor to Python 3